Cathedral Window Cookies

 • If you’re not a fan of walnuts, use a different nut.
 You could replace them with chopped pecans, almonds, or peanuts.

 • The same is true for the marshmallows.
-You can replace the fruity marshmallows with regular mini marshmallows or other specialty flavored marshmallows like peppermint.
+You can replace the fruity colored marshmallows with regular mini marshmallows or other specialty flavored marshmallows like peppermint.

 • You don’t have to roll the cookie log.
 You can leave it plain and leave out the coconut completely if desired.